Initial Semantics for Reduction Rules: Introduction

 \section{Introduction}

-We give an algebraic characterization, via a universal property, of the programming language generated by a \emph{signature}.
-More precisely, we define a notion of \emph{2--signature} which allows the specification of the \emph{types and terms} of a programming language --- via a 1--signature, say, $\Sigma$ --- as well as its \emph{semantics} in form of reduction rules, specified through a set $A$ of inequations over $\Sigma$.
-To any 1--signature $\Sigma$ we associate a category of \emph{models of $\Sigma$}.
-Given a 2--signature $(\Sigma,A)$, the inequations of $A$ give rise to a \emph{satisfaction} predicate on the models of $\Sigma$, and thus specify a full subcategory of models of $\Sigma$ which satisfy the inequations of $A$.
-We call this subcategory the \emph{category of models of $(\Sigma,A)$}.
-Our main theorem states that this category has an initial object --- the programming language associated to $(\Sigma,A)$ ---, which integrates the types and terms generated by $\Sigma$, equipped with the reduction relation generated by the inequations of $A$.
+The syntactic structure of languages is captured algebraically by the notion of \emph{initial algebra}: Birkhoff \cite{birkhoff1935} first characterizes \emph{first-order} syntax with equalities between terms as initial object in some category (without mention of the word \enquote{category}, of course).
+Algebraic characterizations of \emph{higher--order} syntax, i.e., of syntax with binding of variables, were given by several people independently in the late 1990's, using different approaches to the representation of binding.
+Some of these approaches were generalized later to deal with \emph{simple typing} as well as with \emph{equations} between terms, such as $\beta$- and $\eta$-conversion for functions.

+In this work we give an algebraic characterization of simply--typed languages equipped with \emph{directed} equations.
+Directed equations provide a more faithful model for computation---or \emph{reduction}---than equations and emphasize the \emph{dynamic} point of view of reductions rather than the static one given by equations, as pointed out in \cite{proofs_and_types}.

+The languages we consider in this work are \emph{purely functional}; in particular, we do not treat memory, environment, effects or exceptions.
+The rewrite rules we consider are \emph{unconditional} rewrite rules, such as $\beta$- and $\eta$-reduction.
+We do not treat conditional rewrite rules as needed, e.g., in the definition of bisimulation for process calculi.

+By including reduction rules into our treatment of the syntax of programming languages, we obtain a mechanism---a \emph{recursion operator}---that allows us to define translations between languages that are \emph{semantically faithful} by construction.
+A semantically faithful translation $f$ is a translation that commutes with reduction: it maps two terms $t$ and $t'$, where $t$ reduces to $t'$, to terms $f(t)$ and $f(t')$ such that $f(t)$ reduces to $f(t')$ in the target language---an important property of any \emph{reasonable} translation between programming languages.

+Our definitions ensure furthermore that translations specified via this operator are by construction compatible with substitution (through our use of (relative) monads) and typing, in addition to reduction.

-As an example, we specify a translation from $\PCF$ to the untyped lambda calculus $\ULC$ using the category--theoretic iteration operator.
+As an example, we specify a translation from $\PCF$ to the untyped lambda calculus $\ULC$ using this category--theoretic iteration operator.
 This translation is by construction faithful with respect to reduction in $\PCF$ and $\ULC$.
-This example is verified formally in the proof assistant \textsf{Coq} \parencite{coq}.
-The \textsf{Coq} files as well as documentation are available online at
+This example is verified formally in the proof assistant \coq \cite{coq}.
+The \coq files as well as documentation are available online\footnote{\sourceurl}.